Xorlev/slogd/README.md

 Like Kafka, slogd defaults to a 7 day retention period on log segments.
 This retention period is a lower bound; a low-traffic segment may take longer to be purged.
 As segment age is determined by last modification and not initial creation, data will last at least the retention period, but may last longer.
-If segments are created every 6 hours, the oldest data will last at most 7 days, 6 hours before being purged.
+If segments are created every 6 hours, topic retention is 7 days, and the segment reaper runs every 5 minutes, the oldest data be at worst 7 days, 6 hours, and 5 minutes old.

+By tuning the max_segment_age, you can adjust the upper bound on data age.

 ## RPC methods